Department: English

 Similarly, at KS4 and KS5, students are regularly assessed with each component/topic covered.
 Regular assessment through mock examinations, provide a clear pathway for continued progress, feedback and development.
 Consistent assessment in all areas of English Language and Literature, provides students with numerous opportunities to reflect, improve and develop their skills and knowledge for enhanced performance.
 ARE and target grades are regularly reviewed and scrutinised to ensure students are challenged through a robust programme of assessment and evaluation.

 We have a clear understanding of what children need to learn and by when.
-This is reflected in the rich profusion of texts we have to offer throughout the curriculum, going above and beyond the requirement outlined in the National Curriculum.
+This is reflected in the rich profusion of texts we have to offer throughout the curriculum, going above and beyond the requirement outlined in the National Curriculum and promoting inclusivity.
 High Prior Attainers are supported in English by offering a more advanced reading group, to ensure students are appropriately challenged and focused on thinking critically about themes and concepts relating to the human condition.

 Personal development includes work on growth mindset and the development of confidence through public speaking.
 Social development includes working in groups to listen to the views of others and present ideas based on a variety of texts.
 Initiatives to enhance a student’s spiritual development are achieved through a response to literature, for example, analysing how a student feels if they were a character in a story, or the appreciation of the beauty of language through poetry.
 Moral development is promoted in a number of ways including exploring the consequences of behaviours of characters in novels and having an opportunity to debate and discuss.
 Opportunities for cultural development are achieved through a multitude of texts and poetry exposing students to unfamiliar traditions.